JasonJiangs/JasonJiangs.github.io/_pages/about.md

 and later participated in developing a single-cell foundation model in Prof. Xiaojie Qiu's Lab at Stanford.

 I mainly work on the intersection of machine learning and biology in a broad scope.
-I am interested in foundation models and LLMs for science including single-cell, RNA sequence, and protein, and how to use them to discover and interpret the biological mechanism.
+I am interested in foundation models and LLMs for science including single-cell, RNA, and protein, and how to use them to discover and interpret the biological mechanism.

-My research interests focus on:
+Research Interests:
 - Single-cell Multi-omics
 - Deep learning for Cancer Biology and Chemical Biology
 - AI for Drug Discovery